stackb/bazel-stack-vscode-api/README.md

    you'll need to know the mnemonic names of the actions spawned by haskell rules and ensure these are an exact string match (the mnemonic name of the action is used to find the correct problem matcher).
-1. Make sure your problem matcher definitions have examples.
-The examples are used by the problem matcher test runner.
-Run the tests via `npm run test`.
+1. Make sure your problem matcher definitions have tests.
+The API has a test runner that makes it easy to write tests with examples.
-   If needed, use the `negative-examples` array field for examples that should *not* match your regular expression.
 1. [Publish your extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) to the vscode marketplace.
 1. Install the extension within vscode.
 At extension load time, your extension will find the `bazel-stack-vscode` extension and populate it with your